Ellestir/AutoREBA/Documentation/Multimodal_Feedback.md

 ### Dependencies:
 #### 1- **Vector Graphics Version 2.0.0**:
 - Vital for the impeccable rendering of SAM SVGs and the ExtraImage feature.
 This package is currently in its experimental phase.
-- Integrate using the identifier com.unity.vectorgraphics.
+- Integrate using the identifier [com.unity.vectorgraphics](https://docs.unity3d.com/Packages/com.unity.vectorgraphics@2.0/manual/index.html).
 #### 2- **TextMeshPro 3.0.6**:
 - A sophisticated text solution tailored for Unity.
 It seamlessly replaces Unity's UI Text and the legacy Text Mesh.
 - Integral in our module for the RebaText and RebaNumber elements.

+## Tactile Feedback Feedback
+text

+## Arduino Communication
+text

+## Auditory Feedback
+text